 - Other costs that might crop up include fees for extra-curricular activities, technology, books, field trips, resources, exams, insurance, learning support, and charges for studying English as a Second Language.

 - Some fees are a one-off, so while you have to cough up for the first year, you can wash your hands of them from the second year onwards.

 - Discounts are sometimes offered to families who have more than one child attending the school.
 Bonus!

 - Some schools allow you to pay in instalments while others ask for full payment upfront.

 You get the idea.
 International school is expensive (and, by the way, local schools are VERY tough for non-Singaporeans to get into).
 But it’s costly for good reason.
 The facilities are top notch, teaching staff are among the best, and your children will benefit from their multi-cultural schooling foundations for the rest of their lives.
 It’s one of the most important investment decisions you’re going to make, so taking some time to thoroughly assess your options is a must-do.
-Don’t fret, with School Selector as your trusty companion, you’ll be packing your kids off to an excellent international school in no time.
+Don’t fret, with School Selector and the HoneyKids Asia International School Fair as your trusty companions, you’ll be packing your kids off to an excellent international school in no time.

 *Amounts published here are based on research conducted online and via phone as at November 2017.
 Fees published are based on a mainstream program for a new Primary Year 1 (age 6-7) student in Singapore, for the 2017-18 school year (or 2016-17 where 2017-18 figures are unavailable).
 Fees sometimes vary across different campuses of the same school.
 All fee amounts should be verified directly with schools.